Bringing Dependents to the United States

 Complete all sections of the packet, including:

-• I-20 request for dependent of F-1 student.
+• I-20 request for dependent of F-1 student

 • Health insurance release

-• Financial documentation.
+• Financial documentation

-• $6,500 for the first dependent.
+• $6,500 for the first dependent

-• $4,000 for each additional dependent.
+• $4,000 for each additional dependent

-• Documents must:
+• Financial documents must:

-• Provide supporting evidence.
+• Provide supporting documentation, including:

 Center for International Studies